skip to main | skip to sidebar

 Or, and this is the real beauty of the place, whether you should just sit down and write it.

-Posted by Bridget Weller at 8:09 AM
+Posted by Unknown at 8:09 AM

 Labels: CSI, eavesdropping, Las Vegas, travel, TV, USA